Last night we celebrated the end of my FOURTH year in the obelisk.

 If the sun were a king and not a star, if you thought the earth was flat and the sky a dome, tonight the king would almost die.

 The king is not dying.
 Unless the king is like a shadow: conceptual.
 My bringer-of-light.

 Do not let your sun king die.

 It is a long night.
 The sun is not dying, (at least, not on a human scale).
-The earth is just moving like earth-mass moves a sun-scale gravitational field.
+The earth is just moving like earth-mass moves in a sun-scale gravitational field.
 Starlings move like starlings in the twilight sky.
 Grasses move like dry grasses in night-fall winds.

 The king does not die.
 Neither does the shadow.
 Both will be weak for months now, but come spring, the earth will be pummelled by roots into abundance, solar powered.